 This really caught my attention.
 I think it was really nice of them to have an alcohol analyzer in the place.
 A person blows on a straw inserted on that red circle area on it.
 It quickly informs them if they have just the right amount of alcohol, or if they’re too drunk already to drive.
 Better to be safe and sure than to drink and drive!

 PROMO ALERT!
 Pablo’s is currently celebrating its anniversary week from October 10 – 13, 2016!
 They’re offering their Pablo Cheeseburgers in the best sulit deals ever!
 You can buy 2 Pablo’s Cheeseburgers for P299 (originally priced at P190).
 If you want twice as much, 2 Double Cheeseburgers are now for P549 (originally P290 each).
 Hurry up and avail of this sweet offer!

 The Forum, 7th Avenue Corner Federacion Drive,

 Bonifacio Global City, Taguig City

 Monday – Thursday: 5:00 PM – 1:00 AM

 Friday – Saturday: 5:00 PM – 3:00 AM

-Disclaimer: I was invited by Zomato to dine in Pablo’s Pub and Restaurant.
-All thoughts and opinion about the resaurant and food are completely mine.
+Disclaimer: Zomato invited us to dine in Pablo’s Pub and Restaurant.
+All thoughts and opinion about the restaurant and food are completely mine.